Limb–girdle muscular dystrophy: Treatment

 Few studies corroborate the effectiveness of exercise for limb–girdle muscular dystrophy.
-However, studies have shown that exercise can, in fact, damage muscles permanently due to intense muscle contraction.
+Studies have shown that exercise can, in fact, damage muscles permanently due to intense muscle contraction.
 Physical therapy may be required to maintain as much muscle strength and joint flexibility as possible.
 Calipers may be used to maintain mobility and quality of life.
 Careful attention to lung and heart health is required, corticosteroids in LGMD 2C-F individuals, show some improvement.
 Additionally individuals can follow management that follows: